falco-talon/falco-talon.github.io/content/en/docs/installation_usage/helm.md

 * `rules.yaml` contains the rules to set

 {{% alert title="Info" color="info" %}}
-If your `values.yaml` contains `watchRules: true`, the changes in the rules are detected and `Falco Talon` pods will automatically reload their configuration.
+If your `values.yaml` contains `watchRules: true`, the changes in the rules are detected and the `Falco Talon` pods will automatically reload their configuration.
 {{% /alert %}}

 ### Clone and install